 - Awareness of and compliance with government requirements.

+As in 2018, the EPLS will be carried out online with private landlords and letting agents in England who are registered with one of the three government-backed Tenancy Deposit Protection (TDP) schemes.
+Natcen will send out invites to agents and landlords containing a URL and an access code.
 The survey is being conducted in two phases, with the first involving a pilot of the survey approach and questionnaire and the second the mainstage survey.